HealthStream, Inc. (NASDAQ:HSTM) Short Interest Update

-HealthStream, Inc. (NASDAQ:HSTM – Get Rating) was the target of a significant decrease in short interest in the month of February.
-As of February 15th, there was short interest totalling 152,700 shares, a decrease of 14.5% from the January 31st total of 178,700 shares.
-Currently, 0.6% of the company’s shares are sold short.
-Based on an average daily volume of 102,400 shares, the short-interest ratio is presently 1.5 days.
+HealthStream, Inc. (NASDAQ:HSTM – Get Rating) was the recipient of a large growth in short interest during the month of February.
+As of February 28th, there was short interest totalling 539,300 shares, a growth of 253.2% from the February 13th total of 152,700 shares.
+Approximately 2.2% of the company’s stock are short sold.
+Based on an average daily volume of 114,700 shares, the days-to-cover ratio is currently 4.7 days.

-HealthStream (NASDAQ:HSTM – Get Rating) last issued its quarterly earnings results on Monday, February 20th.
-The technology company reported $0.08 earnings per share for the quarter, topping the consensus estimate of $0.06 by $0.02.
+HealthStream (NASDAQ:HSTM – Get Rating) last released its earnings results on Monday, February 20th.
+The technology company reported $0.08 earnings per share for the quarter, beating the consensus estimate of $0.06 by $0.02.
+The business had revenue of $68.54 million for the quarter, compared to the consensus estimate of $68.18 million.
 HealthStream had a return on equity of 3.04% and a net margin of 4.53%.
-The firm had revenue of $68.54 million for the quarter, compared to the consensus estimate of $68.18 million.
-During the same period in the prior year, the business posted $0.05 earnings per share.
-On average, analysts predict that HealthStream will post 0.39 earnings per share for the current fiscal year.
+During the same quarter last year, the business posted $0.05 earnings per share.
+On average, research analysts forecast that HealthStream will post 0.39 earnings per share for the current fiscal year.

 HealthStream Announces Dividend